-Technical writers at NI have one primary goal: help NI customers be successful with NI products.
-To that end, we find ourselves engaged in a number of different activities:
+Technical writers at NI have one primary goal: enable NI customers to be successful with NI products.
+Improving customer success through helpful documentation requires us to engage in a variety of activities:

-We explain how to use NI products to a large audience of engineers through print and online documentation.
+We explain how to use NI products to a large audience of engineers through print, online, and in-product documentation.
+These engineers span many different industries and have varying levels of expertise, so we must ensure that the content we create is helpful for every engineer.

 - Concept topics provide background information on a subject, feature, or product.